Understanding the UML Diagram: Everything You Need to Know

 What Goes in These Boxes?

 When you have determined the flow of information and the objects to be in the UML diagram, the next step is to list all the items’ functions.
 In a corporate diagram, this might be a list of the individuals who take up that position of responsibility.
-In a piece of software, these would be all the attributes and operations within the class.
+In software, these would be all the attributes and operations within the class.

 More Learning